 DAY 15: TSAVO NATIONAL PARK / KURUWITU BEACH, VIPINGO

 After a final morning game drive and breakfast, you are transferred to your next stop, a beautiful beach hideaway nestled in the quiet coastal village of Kuruwitu.
-You will find Caramom House on a piece of wild untamed land fringed by the sea in the east and a jungle in the west, surrounded by beautiful old trees whose roots hug the soil and branches create a canopy of shade.
+You will find Cardamom House on a piece of wild untamed land fringed by the sea in the east and a jungle in the west, surrounded by beautiful old trees whose roots hug the soil and branches create a canopy of shade.
 With just 10 rooms, this Afro chic property is spiced with Swahili influences.
 In addition to being a sustainable travel establishment, staying here means you support the Kuruwitu Marine Area, the first locally managed marine park in Kenya stretching7.5 miles protecting marine life while sustainably supporting almost 30000 villagers.
-Beach entry is private, only house guests, the blue seas, white sand and coconut palm trees.
+Beach entry is private, only house guests, the blue seas, white sand, and coconut palm trees.
 Guests can enjoy a dinner on the private beach under the stars, refreshing sundowners at the only sunset and sunrise spot for miles around, or wake up with yoga and 360-degree views.
 All furnishings have been locally made or upcycled from old Swahili boats or driftwood.
-CARDAMOM HOUSE – Villa Shela / The Tower (B,L,D) Included: Full board accommodation and meals, bottled water, tea & coffee, soft drinks, beers & non-luxury selected spirits, laundry, beach breakfasts / dinners, airport transfers and hotel excursions./ Excluded: Champagne, luxury spirits, massages, deep-sea fishing, horse ride (has to be pre booked), gratuities and anything of a personal nature.
+CARDAMOM HOUSE – Villa Shela / The Tower (B,L,D) Included: Full board accommodation and meals, bottled water, tea & coffee, soft drinks, beers & non-luxury selected spirits, laundry, beach breakfasts/dinners, airport transfers, and hotel excursions./ Excluded: Champagne, luxury spirits, massages, deep-sea fishing, horse ride (has to be pre-booked), gratuities, and anything of a personal nature.

 DAY 16 & 17: KURUWITU BEACH, VIPINGO